hashicorp/hcp-terraform-operator/README.md

 ## Contributing to the Operator

-We appreciate your enthusiasm for participating in the development of the Terraform Cloud Operator.
+We appreciate your enthusiasm for participating in the development of the HCP Terraform Operator.
 To contribute, please read the [contribution guidelines](./CONTRIBUTING.md).

 ## Security Reporting